meenakshi-sharma20/Recipe-Recommendation-EDA/README.md

 Designing a recommender from scratch is a time-consuming task.
 In this assignment, you are expected to explore the data and create features that will be used to build the recommender.

+## Output Solution

+The final output submission is created under repository :
+1) python code file.ipynb include the python code file to explore the data and create features that will be used to build the recommender.

+## Submitted by Meenakshi Sharma